If you are a discretionary trader, you might have asked these questions before

 The observations and conclusions made by an algorithmic trader can be listed as:

-- What is the success of the algorithm and the probability of it making a profit for me?
+- What is the success of the algorithm?

 - What does the historical data indicate?

-- The future estimates of the stock based on current and historical trend
+- The future estimates of the stock based on current and historical trends

 - What does the time series of a stock indicate

 - What is the margin of error in the strategy that I have designed?